-After last week’s ruling in Apple’s favor, requiring Samsung to pay them $1.05 billion in a patent infringement case, rumor has it that Samsung has decided to send 30 trucks full of pennies in a spiteful move to pay up.
+After a court ruling in Apple’s favor, requiring Samsung to pay them $1.05 billion in a patent infringement case, rumor has it that Samsung has decided to send 30 trucks full of pennies in a spiteful move to pay up.
 Is this story true or false?

 It’s a hoax.

-No major news organization has picked up such a story.
-It would be quite difficult for anyone to round up over a billion dollars in pennies.
-Plus, even if the story were true, it’s not Apple this prank would target, it would be the bank counting pennies on both ends of the prank.
+No major news organization reported such a story, and logistically it would be quite difficult for anyone to round up over a billion dollars in pennies.
+Even if the story were true, this prank would not affect Apple, but the banks counting these pennies on both ends of the prank.
 The idea for the rumor probably began several days earlier with angry commentary on the verdict wishing that Apple would be paid in pennies.

 USA – This Morning arrived more than 30 trucks filled of 5 cents to the HQ of Apple, California.
 At first glance the security detoured the trucks and they assured they were on the wrong place, but minutes later, Tim Cook (Apple CEO) received a call from Samsung CEO that that is the payment method for the recent fine applied against the South Korean company.